gensx-inc/nextjs-ai-chatbot-gensx/README.md

 1. Install Vercel CLI: `npm i -g vercel`
 2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`
 3. Download your environment variables: `vercel env pull`
+4. Navigate to app.gensx.com to generate an API key and get your org name to put into the env vars

 ```bash
 pnpm install